 Who We Are

-Out On The Shelves is a special, non-profit library built and cared for by volunteers, librarians, and librarians-in-training who are committed to anti-oppressive social justice work.
+Out On The Shelves is a non-profit, community library built and cared for by volunteers, librarians, and librarians-in-training who are committed to anti-oppressive social justice work.
 Although we are located on UBC’s West Point Grey campus, we are not officially affiliated with UBC or its libraries.

 We are located on the second floor on the Nest (the student union building) on the UBC West Point Grey campus on Musqueam territory.
 Our library is nestled into the Resource Groups area.
 To find us, take the stairs or elevator up to the second floor from the main level of the Nest.
 From there, head straight down the hallway directly in front of you.
 Watch for signs for “Resource Groups.”
 Near the end of the hall, a doorway for the main Resource Groups door (room 2102) will be on your right.
 Go through the door and then head straight down the hall to room 2112.
 That’s us!

 Accessibility information: (Partial template used with thanks from RAMP)

 - The size of our space in total is approximately 12.5 x 25 feet.
 The doorway is 89cm wide, as is a space immediately after the doorway between a desk and a bookcase.
 The room is filled with stacks on the edges, with various distances between them, ranging from 116cm to 77cm.
 The width of the centre of the room between the stacks on the edges is 128cm and 190cm at different points.
 Whenever the library is open it is staffed with a volunteer whose job is to assist patrons.
 If for any reason you cannot reach a book or DVD that you want, the volunteer is there to get it for you, no questions asked.